janeelizabethjose/voyage-planner/README.md

 -	Registration

 Trip Plan
--	Create Trip
+-	Create trips
--	View Trip (in dashboard)
+-	View trips (in dashboard)
--	Add days of the trips
+-	Add days of the trip
 -	View days of the trip
 -	Add events of the particular trip day
 -	View events of the particular trip day
--	Delete Trip Plan (Which will remove the entire trip along with its days and events)
+-	Delete trip plan (Which will remove the entire trip along with its days and events)

 Prerequisites: